 State Assessments: Annual Measure of Progress

-Each spring, our students in grades three through eight participate in the California Assessment of Student Performance and Progress (CAASPP).
+Each spring, our students in grades three through eight participate in the California Assessments of Student Performance and Progress (CAASPP).

-In our district, the test results are just one way to look at how well our students are doing.
+In Campbell Union School District, the test results are just one way to look at how well our students are mastering grade-level standards.
 We use the results to find areas of strength and areas in which students need help.
 It is also important to know that the test results are not used to determine whether a student moves to the next grade.School and District Results How to Help at Home

-The assessment program contains the Smarter Balanced Assessment Consortium (SBAC) English Language Arts/Literacy (ELA) and mathematics tests.
+CAASPP contains the Smarter Balanced Assessment Consortium (SBAC) English Language Arts/Literacy (ELA) and mathematics tests, the California Science Tests (CAST), and the California Alternate Assessments (CAA) in ELA, mathematics, and science.
 The test is designed to be computer adaptive—that is, the exam's difficulty tailors itself to students' abilities.
 The assessment is made up of traditional test items, where students select the correct answers and other items where students have to type in constructed responses.

-With this test, the student is not scored based on the number of correct answers (i.e., percent correct).
-The student is scored on both the number of correct answers and the difficulty of the questions completed.
+With this test, the student is not scored based on the number of correct answers (i.e., percent correct), instead students are scored on both the number of correct answers and the difficulty of the questions completed.

 Who takes the State test?